jezkoski/CancerDataDiaries/content/posts/Mutating-protein-sequence/index.md

 # Summary / future to do's

-Complete script can be found in github [](https://github.com/jezkoski/MutateProtein/tree/main).
+Complete script can be found in [github](https://github.com/jezkoski/MutateProtein/tree/main).

 **Future modifications to the script:**